MicrosoftDocs/windows-itpro-docs/education/get-started/get-started-with-microsoft-education.md

   - Deployment using Clever Sync: <a href="https://aka.ms/sdsclever" target="_blank">How to deploy School Data Sync by using Clever Sync</a> and <a href="https://aka.ms/sdscleverattributes" target="_blank">School Data Sync required attributes for Clever sync</a>
   - Deployment using OneRoster CSV files: <a href="https://aka.ms/sdsoneroster" target="_blank">How to deploy School Data Sync by using OneRoster CSV files</a>
 - Azure Active Directory features used by Intune for Education, including:
-  - Single Sign-On" Allow your AAD users to access SSO-enabled apps, so they don’t need to type in their credentials to access these apps
+- Single Sign-On (SSO) - Allow your Azure AD users to access SSO-enabled apps, so they don’t need to type in their credentials to access these apps.
-  - MDM auto-enrollment: Devices are automatically enrolled with Intune upon being joined with AADJ
+- MDM auto-enrollment - Devices are automatically enrolled with Intune upon being joined with Azure AD join.
-  - Enterprise State Roaming: <a href="https://docs.microsoft.com/en-us/azure/active-directory/active-directory-windows-enterprise-state-roaming-overview" target="_blank">Keep school data and personal data separate on your devices.
+- <a href="https://docs.microsoft.com/en-us/azure/active-directory/active-directory-windows-enterprise-state-roaming-overview" target="_blank">Enterprise state roaming</a> - Keep school data and personal data separate on your devices.
-  - Dynamic Groups: You can use dynamic groups to create rules that populate your groups (e.g. a group with all 9th graders) instead of having to manually add/remove members of the groups.
-Group stays updated by continually staying populated with members that fit the rules you pick.
+- Dynamic groups - You can use dynamic groups to create rules that populate your groups (for example, a group with all 9th graders) instead of having to manually add or remove members of the groups.
+The group stays updated by continually staying populated with members that fit the rules you pick.
-  - Password write-back: <a href="https://docs.microsoft.com/en-us/azure/active-directory/active-directory-passwords-writeback" target="_blank"> Password writeback allows you to configure Azure AD to write passwords back to your on-premises Active Directory.
+- <a href="https://docs.microsoft.com/en-us/azure/active-directory/active-directory-passwords-writeback" target="_blank">Password write-back</a> - Allows you to configure Azure AD to write passwords back to your on-premises Active Directory.
 It removes the need to set up and manage a complicated on-premises self-service password reset solution, and it provides a convenient cloud-based way for your users to reset their on-premises passwords wherever they are.
-  - Administrative Units: **don't quite know what to put here**
+- Administrative units
-  - Additional local administrators: **don't quite know what to put here**
+- Additional local administrators
-  - Self-service BitLocker recovery: <a href="https://www.microsoft.com/download/details.aspx?id=53947" target="_blank">**don't quite know what to put here**
+- <a href="https://www.microsoft.com/download/details.aspx?id=53947" target="_blank">Self-service BitLocker recovery</a> - A self-service portal that allows your employees to retrieve their BitLocker recovery key and avoid support calls.

 **For teachers**